 Assets and Challenges Facing Our Region

-In preparation for the Regional Development Plan and the Regional Transportation Plan, key assets and challenges facing the Atlanta Region have been identified.
+In preparation for the RDP and the RTP, key assets and challenges facing the Atlanta Region have been identified.

 Regional Development Guide